gbajsingh/Excel-web-scraping-automation/Santa Cruz County Project/Jupyter Cloud Notebook web scraping automation/README.md

-*In case of interruption, while running code, the script will pick up from the row it has stopped when ran again.
+*In case the script is interrupted while running, the script would pick up back from the same row it has stopped when ran again.